 Check your guinea pig’s feet regularly as part of their general health check.
 This is easy if you get someone to hold the guinea pig still in their lap while you gently check out the soles, toes and nails.
 If the guinea pig is light-coloured you can actually see where the blood vessel in their nail finishes.
 With darker ones the black toenails make it harder to see the line.

-Have a good look at your guinea pig’s foot.
-This is generally easiest if you have someone hold the guinea pig still in their lap, whilst you very gently hold a foot and examine the nails.
-With light-coloured guinea pigs, you’ll actually be able to see where the blood vessel in their nail finishes, but with darker guinea pigs their black toenails will make it much harder for you to see the line.
-If you have a torch, shining a light through the nail may help you to see the line where the blood vessel ends.
-Hold the toe still, and, making sure that you’re not going to cut the blood vessel or the nail just next to the blood vessel, use a par of human nail clippers to take a tiny bit at a time off the end of your guinea pig’s nails.
+With a torch, shine a light through the nail and this will help you see the line where the blood vessel ends.
+Hold the toe still, and, making sure that you’re not going to cut the blood vessel or the nail just next to the blood vessel, use human nail clippers to remove a tiny bit at a time from the end of the GP's nails.
 We recommend watching a video or asking your vet to make sure you’re not cutting too much off.